 Once passengers crossed the gangway to Empress of the Seas, they were greeted by smiling servers in Panama hats with Cuba libres, and another salsa band got people dancing in the ship's atrium.

-For Royal Caribbean veterans Raimund Gschaider, associate vp hotel operations, and Maggie Levay, director, guest port services, it was an emotional moment.
+For Royal Caribbean veterans Raimund Gschaider, associate vp hotel operations, and Maggie Levay, director, guest port services, it was a proud and moving moment.

 In 1983, Gschaider, who had just started with the company aboard Song of Norway, remembers passengers asking 'When are you going to Cuba?'

 'This is why we brought the ship back,' he said of Empress of the Seas, Royal Caribbean's smallest vessel, which had sailed for sister brand Pullmantur for some years.
-'This is the maximum size that can fit in the Havana terminal,' he said.
+'This is the maximum size that can fit in the Havana terminal.'

 Gschaider has been busy working on the Cuba program for some time and made his first trip aboard Azamara Club Cruises' Azamara Quest on its inaugural Havana cruise a few weeks ago.